matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 ### Batch builder

-There is more advanced method for execution many ZkSync transactions by single call.
+There is a more advanced method for the execution of many ZkSync transactions by single call.
 For this has been added `BatchBuilder` class.<br>
-To create instance you should provide `wallet` and current `nonce`.
-Where `nonce` in simple words is counter of executed transactions. it can be got as simple as that:
+To create an instance, you should provide `wallet` and current `nonce` where `nonce`, in simple words, is the counter of executed transactions. it can be got as simple as that:
 ```python
 nonce = await wallet.zk_provider.get_account_nonce(wallet.address())
 ```